Mortichar/semi-modify-game-speed/notes.md

     * woodcutting axe (background script)
-* ideally convert many scripts into userscripts for those who don't want a full extension. halfway there with DanielRX's help! and/or modularized scripts within semi: choose which to load, add custom, etc.
+* ideally convert many scripts into userscripts for those who don't want a full extension. halfway there with DanielRX's help! and/or modularized scripts within semi: choose which to load, add custom, etc. this is sort of included now that you can hide individual script buttons.

 -----

 ## FUNKY IDEAS

-sound plays when idle is done and no task queued? repeats every minute or so
+* sound plays when idle is done and no task queued? repeats every minute or so

-task queueing
+* task queueing

-sounds in combat, alert sound for low health
+* sounds in combat, alert sound for low health